 ADOPTING A SPOUSE’S CHILD OR ADOPTING A CHILD TOGETHER

 If your spouse had a biological child or adopted a child before you were married, whether you were in a relationship at the time or not, you can still protect your parental rights to that child through a step-parent adoption (if you’re married) or a second parent adoption (if you’re unmarried).
 Since there are legal requirements to fulfill, including obtaining the consent of the other legal parent (if applicable) and requirements regarding the length of time you have been married and/or living with the child, you’ll need to work with a lawyer to make sure you complete all the necessary legal requirements.

-HOW RUMBOLD & SEIDELMAN CAN HELP COMPLETE AN LGBT ADOPTION IN NEW YORK OR NEW JERSEY
+HOW RUMBOLD & SEIDELMAN CAN HELP COMPLETE AN LGBTQ ADOPTION IN NEW YORK OR NEW JERSEY

-- Advising you regarding the best way to secure your parental rights, through either a second or stepparent adoption, a declaration of parentage proceeding, or by executing a Voluntary Acknowledgement of Parentage.
+- Advising you regarding the best way to secure your parental rights, through either a second or stepparent adoption, a declaration of parentage proceeding, or by executing an Acknowledgement of Parentage

 - Addressing how to terminate the potential parental rights of any genetically connected third party